chatapazar/amq-streams-ocp/amq-streams-full/README.md

 ## Monitor Kafka Cluster with Grafana

-- Check 'grafan-operator-controller-manager' deploy in your 'userX-amqstreams-full' project (change userX to your username) --> instructor provide this for you
+- Check 'grafan-operator-controller-manager' deploy in your 'userX-amqstreams-full' project (change userX to your username !!!) --> instructor provide this for you

   ![](images/f98.png)

-- Create grafana, grafan service account, cluster role binding and token for connect  (change 'userX' to your username)
+- Create grafana, grafan service account, cluster role binding and token for connect  (change 'userX' to your username !!!)

   ```bash
   cd ~/amq-streams-ocp/amq-streams-full/manifest